 Microsoft didn’t get everything right.
 There was always a sleight-of-hand with the first HoloLens and its small field of view.
 Microsoft’s videos gave the illusion that you saw much more than you did while wearing it.

-At MWC Barcelona, Alex Kipman proclaimed that version 2 has over 2x the FOV.
+At MWC Barcelona, Alex Kipman proclaimed that HoloLens 2 has over twice the FOV.
 Exciting news.
 Except that it turned out not to be entirely true.